REGISTRATION

 SPEAKERS & SESSIONS

-Click the button below to view the full 2024 conference schedule.
+Click the button below to view the January 2025 conference schedule.
+If you missed the 2025 conference, view the 2025 Presentations page at https://lifeconferencede.org/2025-presentations/.

 SPONSORS

-Each year over sixty organizations share their products or services with our attendees.
+Each year over sixty organizations shared their products or services with our attendees.

-For a complete list of Sponsors that are supporting the 2024 LIFE Conference, please visit the Sponsor page by clicking the button below.
+For a complete list of Sponsors that supported the 2025 LIFE Conference, please visit the Sponsor page by clicking the button below.

 The mission of the LIFE Conference is to be at the forefront of providing information, educational resources and opportunities for persons with disabilities, their families, caregivers, educators and providers.
 The primary goal of the LIFE Conference is to promote and support full community integration by focusing on the four areas of Legislation, Independence, Families, and Education.
 The LIFE Conference offers its attendees the opportunity to learn, network, and participate in sessions designed to share information with all participants, including policy makers and the general public.